zhaozewang/markdown2slides/README.md

-# Slides Development Pipeline
+# Markdown2Slides

 This repository is a simple slide development pipeline using Markdown.
-You can code the slide with markdown and the pipeline will automatically compile the slides to HTML (with Marp).
+You can code the slide with markdown and the pipeline will automatically compile the slides to HTML (with Marp), and displayed in presentation mode.
 It also includes a live server to preview the slides in the browser to see the changes in real time.
 This project is generated with [Claude Code](https://www.anthropic.com/news/claude-code).

 ## 🚀 Quick Start